 In this Pedagogy in Progress, presenters will define and discuss hidden disabilities, highlighting legal, educational considerations and resources on campus.
 Through scenarios and discussion, presenters will identify emerging issues and showcase national trends, innovations and best practices.
 This panel will blend the perspectives of CSSH faculty, the Senior Director of the Disability Resource Center, and the CSSH Senior Coordinator of Student Support.
 This workshop is a part of a series of conversations centered around the evolving classroom experiences in higher education.

 January: When Instructor/Student Interactions Go Awry

-April New Perspectives on Teaching with this year’s Outstanding Teaching Award Winners
+April New Perspectives on Teaching, featuring 2018-2019 Outstanding Teaching Award Winners

 Past sessions (2017-2018):